Duckmortal-199/Duckmortal-199/README.md

 - Hi, I’m @Duckmortal-199
 - I’m interested in Code Relationship
-- I’m currently learning Basic Programing
+- I’m currently learning Basic Programming
 - I’m looking to collaborate on Optimization of Process Design
 - How to reach me: tyosuke.p@gmail.com
 - Pronouns: Time Limitation of Work